beaucronin/beaucronin.github.com/_posts/2011-10-04-metropolis-made-easy.markdown

 Protip: The alpha channel is a very useful tool for showing the density of samples.

-I've also made a video of the sampler in action, which might give a better sense of the dynamics of the process.
+I've also made a [video of the sampler in action](http://www.youtube.com/embed/4I6TaYo9j_Y?rel=0), which might give a better sense of the dynamics of the process.
 For the first 30 seconds, individual steps are shown; then, toward the end, 10 steps are added at a time.
 At the end of the video, several thousand steps have been plotted (and the output gets pretty messy...)

-<iframe width="480" height="360" src="http://www.youtube.com/embed/4I6TaYo9j_Y?rel=0" frameborder="0" allowfullscreen></iframe>

-## Getting independent samples

 ## Next steps: generalizations and extensions